Corporate Governance

 The Board

-The Board comprises of seven Directors, of whom three are executive and four are non-executive.
+The Board comprises of six Directors, of whom two are executive and four are non-executive.

 The Board is led by the Chair who is responsible for setting the Board’s agenda and monitoring its effectiveness.
 There is a clear division of responsibilities between the Chair and the Chief Executive Officer, and a description of the roles is set out in the “Split of Responsibilities” document below.